 One massive part that comes into play when talking about Khat is whether or not it is an addictive substance.
 The World Health Organization (WHO) has, in fact, classified it as a drug of abuse.
 It received this classification in 1980 when it was determined that it can produce psychological dependence.
 WHO does not consider the substance to be much a problem, but is this accurate?

 There is no actual proof that Khat can be physically addictive.
 However, there is evidence supporting that it is in fact psychologically addictive.
 People who use the drug frequently can become psychologically dependant on the substance.
-The withdrawal symptoms, while minor, consist of: laziness, depression, nightmares, and a slight tremor.
+The withdrawal symptoms, while minor, consist of lethargy, depression, nightmares, and a slight tremor.

 So, is it Legal?